lwvmobile/dsd-fme/README.md

 ```

 ### Ubuntu 18.04/LM19/Buster Note:
-Or you can elect to manually follow the steps down below.
+The above install.sh should now function on older system types.
+You can elect to manually follow the steps down below.
 Do NOT Manually build and install ITPP 4.3.1 on older systems, it is currently not wanting to build on Ubuntu 18.04 and Linux Mint 19.
 Install it from the repository instead.

 ## Manual Install